falkirks/Volt/README.md

 * **API.** The API has been entirely rewritten to be more fun to use.
 It is much more logical and powerful.

 ### Volt API
 The API is still tentative and might undergo some large structural changes before its release, so don't get too attached to it.
 The API centralizes on `WebsiteData` objects which are magical objects that allow interaction with the server.
 These objects mimic arrays by implementing `\ArrayAccess`, `\Countable`, and `\IteratorAggregate`.
-The API also exposes `DynamicPage` for registering pages and `HandlebarsHelper` for injecting code into handlebars.
+The API also exposes `DynamicPage` for registering pages, `ServerThread` for direct interaction with the server and `HandlebarsHelper` for injecting code into handlebars.

+#### API Security
-#### API subscription levels
+##### API subscription levels
-Volt's API will offer features which can cause more harm to PocketMine.
+Volt's API will offer features which can cause harm to the PocketMine instance.
 For example, using a `HandlebarsHelper` can easily cause a segfault or a memory leak if not used correctly.
 In order to combat this, Volt provides an API subscription system.
-There are four subscription levels.
+There are five subscription levels.
 * `micro` (Default) - `DynamicPage` and `WebsiteData`
 * `deci`- Not currently used
 * `kilo` - `HandlebarsHelper`